-The Lake County Arts Council and Lake County Poet Laureate 2020-2024 Georgina Marie are proud to announce the launch of our inaugural Youth Poet Laureate Program!
+The Lake County Arts Council and Lake County Poet Laureate 2024-2026 Brenda Marie Yeager are proud to announce our inaugural Youth Poet Laureate Program!

 We have partnered with the National Youth Poet Laureate program, Urban Word NYC, to bring this program to you!